 Convenient time to visit Kibale Forest National park

 The convenient time to Visit Kibale park’s national safaris activities is during dry conditions.
 The tourism dry seasons in Uganda is the time when tourism is at its peak, there are two dry seasons in Uganda though travelers should expect changes as weather conditions keep on changing.
 The dry spell kicks off in December and goes up to mid-February and then recommences from mid-May to July.
-This presents a convenient time for visiting Kibale Forest National park because during dry seasons all the roads leading and trails in the park are passable which makes activities like chimpanzee habituation and trekking encounters so easier.
+This presents a convenient time for visiting this park because during dry seasons all the roads leading and trails in the park are passable which makes activities like chimpanzee habituation and trekking encounters so easier.

-Many visitors travel in Kibale forest National park in June up to September similarly to other protected areas.
+Many visitors travel in Kibale in June up to September similarly to other protected areas.
 This is high season for tourism where Uganda receives very many tourists for primate tracking.
 But most visitors come for gorilla trekking in both Mgahinga and Bwindi national parks.
 Since gorilla trekking and chimpanzee trekking work concurrently, and Kibale national park is the best destination on the African continent for chimp trekking, undoubtfully, it also receives the highest numbers of travelers in June and September.

 Therefore, travelers should visit Kibale National park during the dry season since it provides a convenient time to do chimpanzee tracking and habituation with a remarkable experience.
-The activities to do in this period in Kibale forest National park include; chimpanzee trekking and habituation, birding watching, nature walks, camping among others.
+The activities to do in this period in this park include; chimpanzee trekking and habituation, birding watching, nature walks, camping among others.
 However, the wet season has its advantages of setting Kibale park free for chimpanzee habituation experience that gives travelers more time to interact with chimpanzees.
 It’s upon the travelers to choose when to book a safari to the park since its available for visitors all the time of the year.